devtoro/simply_translatable/README.md

 This gem is still under development..

-So far tested only for postgresql.
+So far tested only for POSTGRESQL and MySQL.

 ## Installation